- Animal Production: animal protection and health

 - Sustainable Communities: partnerships, social networks

-We held a series of learning circles of women farmers and landowners in eastern Nebraska, co-led by agricultural professionals at the Center for Rural Affairs and farmer-leaders, that provided sustainable farming and conservation education and outreach.
-Our series was spread out over two year with the second year primarily organized and lead by our farmer leaders.
+We will convene a series of learning circles of women farmers and landowners in eastern Nebraska, co-led by agricultural professionals at the Center for Rural Affairs and farmer-leaders, to provide sustainable farming and conservation education and outreach.

 Learning circles are an important, innovative method for giving participants the knowledge, confidence, and support they need to enact change.
-In addition to learning from experts, our group engaged in peer-to-peer learning.
-Participating women are considered the “experts” on their own production, farmland, and conservation needs, and were encouraged to speak about their own experiences and goals rather than passively listen to a professional in a traditional lecture format.
-This format builds knowledge and confidence.
+In addition to learning from experts, our group will engage in peer-to-peer learning.
+Participating women are considered the “experts” on their own production, farmland, and conservation needs, and are encouraged to speak about their own experiences and goals rather than passively listen to a professional in a traditional lecture format.
+This format builds knowledge, confidence, and community.